 What is gluten free wheat starch?

-In essence, the wheat starch is washed to that the level of gluten is within the Codex standard of 20 parts per million (ppm).
+In essence, the wheat starch is washed, so that the level of gluten is within the Codex standard of 20 parts per million (ppm).

 So why use gluten free wheat starch?

 According to Coeliac UK, it was first used as a basis to substitute ingredients like flour and improve the texture of products.

 So is wheat starch gluten free?

-Yes.
 Where it is marked specifically as gluten free wheat starch, it is gluten free and Coeliac UK confirms this is safe for people with coeliac disease to consume.

 Then why does it appear in bold on ingredients lists?

 Most people who avoid gluten will be used to scanning ingredients lists for allergens, which are highlighted in bold.

 So gluten free wheat starch is not safe for anyone who has a wheat allergy or intolerance, but is fine for those with coeliac disease.

 Someone with a wheat allergy could consume a wheat free bread made from something like rye, but this would not be gluten free, because rye contains gluten.

 What sort of products contain gluten free wheat starch?

 For example, prescription-brand Juvela use gluten free wheat starch in their gluten free bread.

-If you've got more questions about coeliac disrease, why not also join my new Gluten Free Blogger Facebook Group and share your own gluten free tips?
+If you've got more questions about coeliac disease, why not also join my new Gluten Free Blogger Facebook Group and share your own gluten free tips?